JelleKUL/MeshAlignment/README.md

 ### Global Positioning

-Global positioning places the user at a location with a targeted error radius of 20m.
+Global positioning places the user at a location with a targeted error radius of *20m*.
 This enables the ability to guess the current building the user is in.
 And for larger buildings, take a spherical section to get a smaller test volume for the later steps.

 #### Getting the GPS Coordinates

 If the device has a GPS module on board, then getting the GPS coordinates is easy with Unity's build in [Location Services](https://docs.unity3d.com/ScriptReference/LocationService.html).
 If the device doesn't have a GPS, the data can be send from a compatible device to the target device.
 Check out [Communication](#communication) on how to do this.

 #### Converting the Coordinates for Geo-reference

-The recieved [LocationInfo](https://docs.unity3d.com/ScriptReference/LocationInfo.html) data contains latitude and altitude data.
-General georeferenced objects use one of the following Coordinate systems:
+The received [LocationInfo](https://docs.unity3d.com/ScriptReference/LocationInfo.html) data contains latitude, longitude and altitude data.
+General geo-referenced objects use one of the following Coordinate systems:

 - Belgium
     - Lambert 72
     - Lambert 2008
-    - Web Mercator
+    - WGS 84

 Each one of these coordinate systems can be converted from and to with the [CoordinateConverter](../main/Runtime/Positioning/CoordinateConverter.cs).